 Housing costs in Ripon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ripon is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ripon is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Ripon who work in office and administrative support (11.42%), sales jobs (10.99%), and management occupations (10.98%).
+Overall, Ripon is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Ripon who work in management occupations (13.63%), sales jobs (11.04%), and office and administrative support (8.35%).

-The per capita income in Ripon in 2010 was $33,470, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $133,880 for a family of four.
+The per capita income in Ripon in 2018 was $35,521, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $142,084 for a family of four.
 However, Ripon contains both very wealthy and poor people as well.

-Ripon is a very ethnically-diverse city.
+Ripon is an extremely ethnically-diverse city.
 The people who call Ripon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ripon residents report their race to be White, followed by Asian.
 Ripon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.15% of the city’s residents.
-Important ancestries of people in Ripon include Dutch, English, Irish, and Italian.
+People of Hispanic or Latino origin account for 29.65% of the city’s residents.
+Important ancestries of people in Ripon include German, Dutch, Irish, English, and Italian.

 The most common language spoken in Ripon is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German/Yiddish.